Munro: History

-A total of 197 Munros have a topographic prominence of over 150 m and are regarded by peakbaggers as Real Munros.
-130 Scottish mountains over 1000 m, with a topographic prominence of over 100 m have been termed Metric Munros.
+A total of 197 Munros have a topographic prominence of over 150 m, thus also being classified as Marilyns: these hills have been termed "Real Munros" in some sources.
+Similarly, the 130 Scottish mountains over 1000 m, with a topographic prominence of over 100 m have been termed "Metric Munros".

 Other classification schemes in Scotland, such as the Corbetts 2500 to 3000 ft and Grahams 2000 to 2500 ft, require a peak to have a prominence of at least 500 ft for inclusion.
 The Munros, however, lack a rigid set of criteria for inclusion, with many summits of lesser prominence listed, principally because their summits are hard to reach.

 Between April 2007 and July 2015 the Munro Society re-surveyed twenty mountains and tops that were known to be close to the 3,000 ft figure to determine their height more accurately.
 On 10 September 2009 the society announced that the mountain Sgùrr nan Ceannaichean, south of Glen Carron, had a height of 913.43 m.
 Therefore, the Scottish Mountaineering Club removed the Munro status of Sgùrr nan Ceannaichean and this mountain is now a Corbett.
 In a Summer 2011 height survey by The Munro Society, Beinn a' Chlaidheimh was found to be 914 m and thus short of the Munro mark.
 On 6 September 2012, the Scottish Mountaineering Club demoted it from Munro to Corbett status.
 On 26 August 2020, the SMC confirmed that Beinn a' Chroin West Top at 938 m was deleted as a Munro Top and Beinn a' Chroin East Top became the new Munro Top at 940.1 m.
 The summit height of Beinn a' Chroin was also changed to 941.4 m.
 As of 10 December 2020, there were 226 Scottish Munro Tops after Stob Coire na Cloiche, a Munro Top to Parent Peak Sgùrr nan Ceathramhnan, was surveyed at 912.5 m and was deleted as a Munro Top and downgraded to a Corbett Top.

 As of 10 December 2020, the Scottish Mountaineering Club lists 282 Munros and 226 Munro Tops.
 The current SMC list totals 508 summits.